NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 Sometimes it is desirable to reference files in a package from an MSBuild target.
 In `packages.config` based projects, the packages are installed in a folder relative to the project file.
 However in PackageReference, the packages are [consumed](../concepts/package-installation-process.md) from the *global-packages* folder, which can vary from machine to machine.

-To bridge that gap, NuGet has introduce property that points to the location from which the package will be consumed.
+To bridge that gap, NuGet introduced a property that points to the location from which the package will be consumed.

 Example: